Phase 2: Patient Care Phase

 • Track Program: The WWAMI Track Program allows accepted students to be scheduled for a set number of required clerkships in one specific state/region within WWAMI (24 weeks for Patient Care Phase and 12 weeks for Explore & Focus Phase).
 APPLICATION PROCESS REQUIRED.

-• WRITE: The WWAMI Rural Integrated Training Experience (WRITE) is an integrated rural clinical medical training experience for a pre-selected group of third-year medical students.
+• WRITE Program: The WWAMI Rural Integrated Training Experience (WRITE) is an integrated rural clinical medical training experience for a pre-selected group of third-year medical students.
 All WRITE sites offer three weeks of outpatient Pediatrics, three weeks of outpatient Psychiatry, and the entire six-week Family Medicine clerkship.
 In addition, sites include either a four-week elective at the end of WRITE or OB/GYN.
 APPLICATION PROCESS REQUIRED.

 Refer to the Clerkship Scheduling Policy and the SOM Registrar for requirements, procedures, and guidelines for scheduling in the Patient Care Phase.